Dematerialism

 Junior Goes to School

-Additional Web Space: Social Media, Music, and Model Railroading
+Social Media, Music, and Model Railroading

 I am trying to complete a few of the projects I began many years ago when I thought I would live forever.
-These projects are spread across (i) science and the limitations it places upon rational political economy, (ii) the great art of music -especially jazz music, and (iii) the world's greatest hobby, namely, model railroading, whereby the strange, deadly beauty created as a result of industrialization can be preserved in the only places where it can do no additional harm, namely, museums - if we may include among museums the private miniturizations found in the homes of hobbyists.
+These projects are spread across (i) science and the limitations it places upon rational political economy, (ii) the great art of music - especially jazz music, and (iii) the world's greatest hobby, namely, model railroading, whereby the strange, deadly beauty created as a result of industrialization can be preserved in the only places where it can do no additional harm, namely, museums - if we may include among museums the private miniaturizations found in the homes of hobbyists.

 Social Media